From written word to video: the rise of multimedia in undergraduate assignments

 A further important issue is having the right equipment and facilitating access to these resources.
 Although some institutions will be relying on existing iPad stock or BYOD (bring your own device), others are extending their equipment-lending policies and resources as they seek to support and encourage the growth of multimedia working and assignments.

 To this end, the wider lending of specialized media equipment (e.g. camcorders and microphones) traditionally reserved for those studying media-related modules is becoming more prevalent.
-Kaltura reports that 75% of institutions provide suitable equipment to students to some degree.
+Kaltura reports that 68% of institutions provide suitable equipment to students to some degree but that more is needed.
 This is a trend Lorensbergs has witnessed with the connect2 resource reservation solution being rolled out more widely in colleges and universities, which enables equipment store operations to raise their profile across a wider reach of students.
 Their aim is to publicize the range of multimedia equipment and facilities available so that all students have the opportunity to produce more accomplished work.

 Without doubt, types of assessment submission are diversifying.
 Students increasingly expect their institutions to allow for the uploading and embedding of multimedia content, and for subsequent access.
 Guidance from technicians as to how to practically implement such resources will become increasingly crucial.